-- VI.
+- IV.
 INDEPENDENT STUDY.
 Independent Study is an opportunity to allow a student to take a class that would not otherwise be available to the student, usually because of a scheduling conflict.
 In an Independent Study situation, the student meets with the teacher each day for an entire class period.
-The principal must approve each request for an Independent Study. - VII.
-DUAL ENROLLMENT.
+The principal must approve each request for an Independent Study. - V. DUAL ENROLLMENT.
 Any student may enroll in a postsecondary program providing s/he meets the requirements established by law and by the District.
-Any interested student should contact his/her counselor to obtain the necessary information.
+Any interested student should contact his/her counselor to obtain the necessary information. - A. Paperwork must be submitted by the deadline. - B. College courses selected must not conflict with a student's schedule at WWTHS. - The college course must satisfy a college degree requirement. - C. The college course must satisfy a consecutive accession.D.
+The two-week drop period also applies to Dual Enrollment; if you drop, you will be scheduled into a class at WWT in its place.